OpenModelica/OpenModelica/usersguide-sphinx/source/mdt.rst

 environment variable OPENMODELICAHOME to do so.

-If you have problems using MDT, make sure that OPENMODELICAHOME is pointing to the folder where the Open Modelica Compiler is installed.
+If you have problems using MDT, make sure that OPENMODELICAHOME is pointing to the folder where the OpenModelica Compiler is installed.
 In other words, OPENMODELICAHOME must point to the folder that contains the Open Modelica Compiler (OMC) binary.
 On the Windows platform it’s called omc.exe and on Unix platforms it’s called omc.